 Similarly, consultation with classified staff was made through input at all-staff meetings, Employee Representative Panel (ERP), targeted surveys about topics for professional development, and formal surveys including the Leader in Me Measurable Results Assessment (MRA), the CalSCHLS staff survey, and the PBIS Self-Assessment Survey.
 After we brought in outside agencies to provide visual and performing arts classes to all our low-income students, our Ed Services coordinator surveyed all the participating students, teachers and administrators the strengths and needed focus areas for the program for the following year.
 As a small district, we were also able to engage our staff in meaningful informal feedback, through discussions, staff meetings, and teacher conversations.
 At our monthly role-alike meetings for attendance clerks, office managers, community liaisons, and custodians, the staff was frequently asked for input on the needs of the district, and this input was used to inform the LCAP.
 Our classified employees' union, CSEA, provided input on priorities and needs during negotiations throughout the year.
-Teacher and staff input from these sessions as well as an LCAP Survey shared provided significant input for the LCAP development.
-Input included: Enrichment classes, more music and arts classes, more tutoring, classroom aides for small grop instruction, improved system for analyzing student data, more parent workshops to support learning at home, and continued small class sizes to support small group instruction.
 Student input was delivered through results of the Leader in Me Measurable Results Assessment (MRA), the California Healthy Kids Survey (administered in grades 5-8), and input on LCAP-aligned actions and expenditures made by the student representatives of the middle school School Site Council.
 In addition, the superintendent engaged the student Lighthouse team members at several schools in a focus group conversation to gain insight into what they saw as strengths and needs in their schools.
-CHKS re